- Advanced HTTPS

 This is not an OAuth tutorial, so I am assuming that you are familiar with OAuth terminologies and workflows.

-Because they only reference the user name that they pass with the calls, the development communities in every web development platform came up with their better customized solutions.
+Because they are limited and work only on user name/password idea, the development communities in every web development platform came up with their better customized solutions.

 read more ...Making sense of SSL, RSA, X509 and CSRThis is the second part of learning about SSL/TLS.